CoolConquest/silly-OC-programs/README.md

-each file is a separate script, that's literally it lol
+each file is a separate script, use however you want